Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Introduction

 \subsection{Organization of the paper and notations}

-We begin by establishing a connection between score-based tests and IPM-based tests in Section~\ref{sec:bridge_score_ipm}.
-Building on this bridge, we introduce the SKSD test in Section~\ref{sec:method}, together with a generic parametric bootstrap calibration.
-In the same section, we also derive the asymptotic properties of the SKSD test under the null and show bootstrap consistency.
+We begin by establishing the connection between score-based tests and IPM-based tests in Section~\ref{sec:bridge_score_ipm}.
+Building on this bridge, we introduce the SKSD test in Section~\ref{sec:method}, together with a generic parametric bootstrap calibration procedure.
+In the same section, we also derive the asymptotic properties of the SKSD test under the null and establish bootstrap consistency, regardless of whether the data are generated under the null or the alternative.
 In Section~\ref{sec:asymptotic_power}, we prove that the SKSD test is universally powerful against general alternative hypothesis and analyze its local power.
-Section~\ref{sec:applications} illustrates the practical utility of our method through applications to goodness-of-fit testing of normality, kernel exponential family models, and conditional Gaussian models.
+Section~\ref{sec:applications} illustrates the practical utility of our method through applications to GoF testing of normality, kernel exponential family models, and conditional Gaussian models.
 We conclude in Section~\ref{sec:discussion} with discussion on limitations and potential future work.
 All proofs and additional experimental results are deferred to the Appendix.
 Before proceeding, we summarize the notation used throughout the paper.